-We will now spend some time exploring the 2019 HSC examination paper for English Advanced Paper one Texts and Human Experiences.
+We will now spend some time exploring the 2019 HSC examination paper for English Advanced Paper One Texts and Human Experiences.
 On your screen now is the front cover of this examination paper.
 Looking at this will help you ensure that you are familiar with the layout and know where the section one and section two questions will be printed.
 The link for this paper is provided in your resource booklet.
 And as we've already shown you, it's also accessible via the English Advanced section of the NESA website.
 This is a closer look at the front cover.
 Here, you are advised that you have 10 minutes reading time and one hour and 30 minutes working time.
 This means that you must allow 45 minutes for each section.
 You are also advised to write in black pen and you have a stimulus booklet you need to utilise to help you answer the questions for section one.
 You will not be able to answer the questions for section one without this stimulus booklet.
-As you know, there is more to read in this section than in Paper two and this is why you have 10 minutes reading time.
+As you know, there is more to read in this section than in Paper Two and this is why you have 10 minutes reading time.
 Please take note that section one is worth 20 marks and is on pages two to eight, while section two also worth 20 marks is on pages nine to 13.
 This is really important.
 Do not allow one section to dominate your time.
 They are worth the same.
 Assuming that you will complete the exam in order of section one and then section two, during your reading time, you will open both the question paper and the stimulus booklet and read the text and its respective question.
 Some students like to read the question first and then the stimulus as they feel the questions help frame their thinking, while others prefer to read the stimulus and then the questions, as they prefer to develop a personal interpretation and appreciation of the texts.
 But that is entirely up to you.
 However, it should come as no surprise to you that every question asks you to explore the way composers have presented or explored some aspect of human experience.
 So keep that in mind as you are examining each text.
 You may have also noticed that for section one, you must attempt questions one through to five.
 That means you must attempt all five questions.
 Whereas in section two, you need to attempt one question from questions six a through six n.
 This is because in section two, you are only responding to the question that is specific to your prescribed text.